math2ai/math2ai.github.io/README.md

 ## License

 The original course source and website code in this package are offered under the included MIT license.
 Linked papers, documentation, data, company names, and third-party materials retain their own rights.
-This license does not license Sememe.ai's existing software or any Australian dataset.